The proven two-sided marketplace playbook, based on 10+ years of experience

 - Defending against competitors

 People love marketplaces.
-So if you go and for feedback on your marketplace idea, many will say they love it.
+If you ask for feedback on your marketplace idea, many will say they love it.

 That doesn’t mean they’ll use it (or pay you for it).